truenas/middleware/docs/userguide/freenas_storage.rst

 The "Snapshots" tab can be used to review the listing of available snapshots.
 An example is shown in Figure 8.5a.

 .. note:: if snapshots do not appear, check that the current time configured in :ref:`Periodic Snapshot Tasks` does not conflict with the "Begin", "End", and
    "Interval" settings.
 If the snapshot was attempted but failed, an entry will be added to :file:`/var/log/messages`.
-This log file can be viewed in
+This log file can be viewed from the command line.
-   :ref:`Shell`.

 **Figure 8.5a: Viewing Available Snapshots**